Classification of simple Lie superalgebras in characteristic $2$: Introduction

-The two methods (queerification and ``method 2") producing numerous new simple Lie superalgebras from every simple Lie algebra if $p=2$ are described in \S\ref{Sproof}.
+In \S\ref{Sproof}, we describe the two methods (queerification and ``method 2") producing new simple Lie superalgebras from every simple Lie algebra if $p=2$.

-In \S\ref{Snew}, we prove the following Theorem: \textbf{if $p=2$, every simple finite-dimensional Lie superalgebra is obtained from a simple Lie algebra by means of either queerification or ``method 2"}.
-So we have obtained all simple Lie superalgebras modulo classification of simple Lie algebras.
-Conjecturally the latter list is the union of examples from \cite{BGL2,LeP,BGLLS,BGLLS1,BGLLS2} and those that might arise by methods of \cite{LSh} from non-trivial central extensions and algebras of derivations listed in \cite{BGLL1}, and subsequent deformation of these examples.
+In \S\ref{Snew}, we prove our main Theorem: \textbf{if $p=2$, every simple finite-dimensional Lie superalgebra is obtained from a simple Lie algebra by means of either queerification, or ``method 2"}.
+So we have obtained classification of simple Lie superalgebras modulo classification of simple Lie algebras.
+Here ``Lie superalgebra" is understood naively, as a $\Zee/2$-graded algebra satisfying certain identities. \textit{To classify Lie superalgebras considered in the category of supervarieties we need to describe odd parameters of deformations of naively understood Lie superalgebras}, see \cite{BGL3}.

+Observe a ``braking news" result: the list of $\Zee/2$-gradings of simple Lie algebras --- a vital ingredient for ``method 2" --- is much longer for $p=2$ than for the namesakes of these algebras (``the same", in a sense, algebras) considered for $p\neq 2$, see \cite{KrLe}.